My "Outdated" Archaeology Library

 BOOKS VS THE INTERNET

 I earlier alluded to how difficult it can be to find out-of-date research material online, but keep in mind that the process is barely any easier when trying to discover older research literature.
-The thing is that modern algorithms are designed to give you the most “relevant” information based on your request, a misleading term that basically just means the “newest” or most “popular” information related to your search words.
-I won’t go into how I feel that this trend is problematic even when dealing with current-day information, but suffice it to say, in this particular situation, this fucntion was completely antithetical to my goals.
-And trust me, simply Googling “old archaeology books” mostly just confuses the programming as all archaeology deals with “old” things anyhow.
-You need to give it specific names, but then you're back at square one; how do you find old books if you don't know what to look for.
+The problem is that most algorithms are designed to give you the newest or most popular information related to your search words.
+I won’t go into how I feel that this trend can be problematic even when dealing with current, up-to-date information, but suffice it to say, in my particular situation, this function is completely antithetical to my goals.
+And trust me, simply Googling “old archaeology books” mostly just confuses the algorithms as all archaeology effectively deal with “old” things anyhow.
+You need to give it specific titles or author names, but then you're back at square one; how do you find old books if you don't know what to look for.

 Once again, the old-school method proved the most efficient one.
-With my reference point from the School of Archaeology in Oxford, I have managed to branch out to several books and authors based on the references and recommendations found within.
-What started with general histories has developed into a collection of deeply esoteric books such as half-a-century old ordnance surveys and even a few beginners guides that would have been used by students in the 50s and 60s, much like the ones Korrigan would have taught during his fictional tenure at the university.
+With my reference point from the School of Archaeology in Oxford, I managed to branch out to several books and authors based on the references found within.
+What started with a few general history books have developed into a collection of deeply esoteric books, ranging from half-a-century old ordnance surveys to beginner guides that would have been used by university students in the 1950s and 60s, much like the ones Korrigan would have taught during his fictional tenure at the university.

-In my case I think I'd have more luck with one of these than with Google.
+In my case I think I'd have more luck with a card-catalogue than with Google.

 (Photo taken at the Institute of Archaeology, May 2023.)

-I also want to point out that one of the areas where I find that “modern” views can get the most in the way, is in the field of mythology and folklore.
-Modern researchers have an unfortunate tendency towards a strongly reductionist view of the world that can often come off as dismissive and cold in its almost mathematical approach to spiritual abstractions.
-Granted, if you go too far back then the literature can often prone towards the exact opposite problem, i.e. blatantly unscientific and often flamboyant assumptions that dabble in the esoteric and paranormal.
-Of course, seeing as I’m not a researcher but a fiction writer, these eccentric views can often be exactly what I am looking for.
+I also want to point out that one of the areas where I find that “modern” views can most noticeably get in the way is in the field of mythology and folklore.
+Modern researchers have an unfortunate tendency towards a strongly reductionist view of the world that can often come off as dismissive and emotionally cold in its almost mathematical approach to spiritual abstractions.
+Granted, if you go too far back then the literature can often be prone towards the exact opposite problem, i.e. blatantly unscientific and often flamboyant assumptions that dabble in the esoteric and paranormal.
+Of course, seeing as I’m not technically a historical researcher but a fiction writer, then these eccentric views can often be exactly what I am looking for.
 Yet another benefit of “outdated” research books.

-You might also notice on the list below that in addition to including books that are more in the category of anthropology rather than archaeology, there are also a few esoteric ones that, while not overly scientific, definitely fits the category I previously mentioned of books that explore contemporary views and interpretations of history.
-A great example of this is Sigmund Freud’s Moses and Monetheism, a rather peculiar, but very fascinating analysis of the Moses story by the founder of psychology.
+You might also notice on the list below that in addition to including books that classify more as anthropology than archaeology, there are also a few esoteric ones that, while not overly scientific, definitely fits the category previously mentioned of books that explore contemporary views and interpretations of history.
+A great example of this is Sigmund Freud’s Moses and Monetheism, a rather peculiar but very fascinating analysis of the Moses story by the founder of psychology.
 Scientific?
 Not really.
 Interesting?
 Definitely!
-Not to mention exactly the kind of odd things that an eccentric researcher like Professor Korrigan might have found interesting.
+Not to mention exactly the kind of odd thing that an eccentric researcher like Professor Korrigan might have found interesting.

-Finally, it is important to stress that this collection isn’t only for my own fascination and private research, but an attempt to get into the headspace of the character of Professor Korrigan himself, so that I can make him a more rounded and believable, not to mention more interesting, character.
+It is also important to stress that this collection isn’t only for my own fascination and private research but an attempt to get into the headspace of the character of Professor Korrigan himself so that I can make him a more rounded and believable, not to mention more interesting, character.

 BIBLIOGRAPHY